david-cattermole/mayaMatchMoveSolver/README.md

 Using arbitrary solving attributes makes the solver extremely flexible; any floating-point attribute in Maya can be adjusted to reduce 2D-to-3D reprojection error.
-Use Maya's DG and DAG nodes to setup complex constraints and find the best solution to whatever MatchMove solve you need.
+Use Maya's DG and DAG nodes to setup complex constraints and find the best solution to any MatchMove solve you need.

 ## Use Cases